Locating Theorems of Differential Inclusions Governed by Maximally Monotone Operators: Location via invariant sets

 \section{Location via invariant sets}

-Always in the spirit of the purpose of this paper, the aim of this section is to give further results about the location of the $\omega-$limit set.
-Indeed, if, in addition, the set $S$ is supposed to be invariant, we are willing to provide a stronger version (than the one given in the standard LaSalle's invariance principle previously stated in \cref{theorem:thm0}) about the location of the $\omega-$limit set.
-To do so, we propose first a generalization of the LaSalle invariance principle for problem \eqref{E:eq1}.
-However, it will allow us to give outer estimates of the $\omega-$limit set in terms of invariant set and in terms of nonsmooth Lyapunov-like functions.\\ \begin{theorem} Let $S$ be a compact invariant set with respect to \eqref{E:eq1} contained in $\cl(\dom A)$. {Suppose that $\inti(\co (\dom A)) \neq \varnothing$ and} there exists a function $V \in \F(\R^n)$ such that
+Always in the spirit of the purpose of this paper, the aim of this section is to give further results about the location of the $\omega$-limit set.
+Indeed, if, in addition, the set $S$ is supposed to be invariant, we are willing to provide a stronger version (than the one given in the standard LaSalle's invariance principle previously stated in \cref{theorem:thm0}) about the location of the $\omega$-limit set.
+To do so, we first propose a generalization of the LaSalle invariance principle for problem \eqref{E:eq1}.
+However, it will allow us to give outer estimates of the $\omega$-limit set in terms of the invariant set and in terms of nonsmooth Lyapunov-like functions.